 As is usual, I tend to take more cynical maunderings and find ways to apply them in practical or humorous terms.
 It takes the sting out of them, and gives me a way to move forward with what I need to do.
 Yesterday, as I was writing, I was midway through a scene when I paused and thought, “Does this have a point?”
 (Usually, my even asking means the answer is no.) When Dylan popped up on my mp3, there was the right question to ask myself: Who did this scene serve?

 In a well-crafted novel, every character and every scene has to serve the master players: plot, theme or setting.
 Best if they serve more than one.
-The trouble with my scene was that I needed the minor plot point, but after that moment, the rest of the dialogue and action served nobody important to the novel’s craft.
+The trouble with my scene was that I needed the minor plot point, but after that moment, the rest of the dialogue and action served nothing important to the novel’s craft.
 It was a scene a seasoned reader would quickly sense she could skip.

 I don’t want readers paying for pages they’re not going to read.
 Even in eBook formats, where pages don’t have the same cost, I don’t want a reader to spend time picking and choosing.
 As one of my editors consistently points out, “who cares?” is a question to be applied to every sentence, every paragraph, every scene.